MicrosoftEdge/WebView2Feedback/specs/ExecuteScriptWithResult.md

   /// If Succeeded is true and the result of script execution is a string, this method provides the value of the string result,
   /// and we will get the `FALSE` var value when the js result is not string type.
+  /// The return value description is as follows
+  /// 1.
+S_OK: Execution succeeds.
+  /// 2.
+E_POINTER: When the `stringResult` or `value` is nullptr.
   HRESULT TryGetResultAsString([out] LPWSTR* stringResult, [out, retval] BOOL* value);

   /// If Succeeded is false, you can use this property to get the unhandled exception thrown by script execution